empowerED26 Speaker Showcase

 The real fun begins when you roll up your sleeves.
 You’ll apply SmartScAIle™ to real CE scenarios, explore how each stage aligns with your team’s AI readiness level from basic tools to emerging capabilities, and dive into hands-on exercises, peer exchanges, and guided practice.
 No endless slide decks, just practical skills you can use tomorrow.
 You’ll leave with something tangible: a personalized SmartScAIle™ AI–Enabled Workflow Map outlining your highest-impact improvements for the next 30 days.
 Big company or small team, AI beginner or early adopter, SmartScAIle™ adapts to you, ensuring progress is clear, achievable, and energizing.

-Julie is a customer education and enablement executive who builds and scales global learning organizations that drive product adoption, customer success, and revenue growth.
+About Julie: Julie is a customer education and enablement executive who builds and scales global learning organizations that drive product adoption, customer success, and revenue growth.
 As Vice President of Global Educational Services at Charles River Development, she led the launch of a multi-tiered customer education ecosystem that delivered measurable business impact, including significant cost savings and sustained year-over-year growth.
 Julie is known for turning complexity into clarity by aligning stakeholders, modernizing learning operations, and designing education programs that are practical, scalable, and deeply customer-centric.
 A frequent industry speaker and active member of the CEdMA community, she brings a candid, practitioner’s perspective grounded in what actually scales, especially when resources don’t.

 Scaling instructor-led training through industry partners is one of the fastest ways to expand capacity—if you build the program deliberately and protect instructional quality from day one.
 This Use Case Deep Dive shares a practical playbook to both launch and operate a partner-delivered training program without sacrificing the learner experience.